SriramR04/AI-product-discovery-assistant/README.md

-# 🌸 Mumzworld AI Product Discovery Assistant
+# 🌸 Mumzworld AI Product Discovery Assistant - TRACK A

 A smart, semantic search-powered shopping assistant for Mumzworld.
 Users type natural language queries and receive intelligent, AI-generated product recommendations from a curated catalog.